ArmSoM/armsom-p2pro-bsp/README.md

 * Hardware requirements: 64-bit system with more than 40 GB disk space.
 If you do multiple builds, you will need more hard disk space.

-* Software requirements: Ubuntu 20.04 system:
+* Software requirements: Ubuntu 20.04 system

+Suggest developing Ubuntu 20.04 system or higher

 ### 1、Install libraries and toolsets：